richardatval/www.yesproject.org/_posts/2018-05-15-69-young-people-have-now-got-jobs.md

 title: 69 young people have now got jobs
 summary: >-
-  Since the YES Project launched 18 months ago it has helped 69 young people that were the furthest from the job market into employment and 38 into futher education.
+  Since the YES Project launched 18 months ago it has helped 69 young people that were the furthest from the job market into employment and 38 into further education.
 ---
 ![Yes Media Looking at MacBook-fullsize-web.jpg]({{site.baseurl}}/img/Yes Media Looking at MacBook-fullsize-web.jpg)